learning3d/assignment2/README.md

 Run the file `python fit_data.py --type 'mesh'`, to fit the source mesh to the target mesh.

-Visualize the regressed mesh along-side the ground truth mesh using the tools learnt in previous section.
+Visualize the optimized mesh along-side the ground truth mesh using the tools learnt in previous section.

 ## 2. Reconstructing 3D from single view
 This section will involve training a single view to 3D pipeline for voxels, point clouds and meshes.